SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 #### Second part with DESeq2 on PIVOT

 * Run the DESeq program for differential analysis - `DESeq2`
-* Verify relevance of normalized expression values provided by DESeq2
+* Check relevance of normalized expression values provided by DESeq2
 * Observe MDS plot of experimental conditions.
 Observe Smear plot.

 Questions:
-* Using filters parameters, determine how many genes are found to be differentally expressed using a minimum pvalue <= 0.05, 0.1?
+* Using filters parameters, determine how many genes are found to be differentially expressed using a minimum pvalue <= 0.05, 0.1?
 Using a minimum FDR-adjusted pvalue <= 0.05, 0.1?

 -----------------------